kkossev/Hubitat-ESPHome-Apollo/Apollo TEMP-1B.md

 - **🚫 No Home Assistant Needed**: Direct WiFi connection to your Hubitat hub
 - **🚫 No YAML Files to Edit**: Simple IP address configuration - that's it!
 - **🚫 No Cloud Dependencies**: Everything runs locally on your network
-- **⚡ Easy Setup**: Install this driver package from HPM (Hubitat Package Manager), connect the device to your WiFi network, configure the IP address.
+- **⚡ Easy Setup**: Install this driver package from HPM (Hubitat Package Manager), connect the device to your WiFi network, configure the IP address in the driver - done.
 - **🔧 Zero Configuration**: All device features work out-of-the-box
 - **🏠 Native Hubitat Integration**: Full support for Hubitat automations, dashboards, and apps